ck2136/reproducible_research/readme.md

 - Git is a decentralized/distributed version control tool.
 - Git makes us think about the version control process.
 - Git is an automated version control system.
-- Projects can be safely changed from previous versions to the current working copy.

 There are plenty more reasons to choose to use git as a version control system but I won't list all of that here.
 We'll go through use cases and make sure that at least see those that are listed above are good enough reason to continue to use git.